 As a kid, I thought my first car would be a Porsche.

 By the time I finished high school I’d lowered my expectations, but I still wanted the Porsche design so I was saving money for a Volkswagen Beetle.
-Then my priorities changed and I didn’t get my driving license until I was 28 years old (June 2008).
+Then my priorities changed, I left the Porsche dream behind and I didn’t get my driving license until June 2008.

 One year later, in April 2009, after a few offroad trips with my friends, I got hooked on the freedom of driving and I decided that my first car would be a 4×4.